dzmdre/dzmdre/README.template.md

 <br/>

 ### ✨&nbsp; About Me
-I am a Full Stack Developer with 9+ years of experience in developing enterprise applications and open-source software.
+Hello, my name is Dmitry, I am a Technical Java Lead Engineer with more than 13 years of experience in these areas: media (+streaming), entertainment, insurance (b2c and b2b).
+I have in my pocket more than 100+ proctored & un-proctored certifications and courses.
+The main goal of my life is self-development and helping others to improve.
 My auto-generated <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/dzmdre/dzmdre/main/docs/index.html&v1">CV</a>

 <!--
 📊 &nbsp;**This week I spent my time on**